Centimitr/activity-streamer/README.md

 A server can connect to another server.
 It listens to clients' requests and also allow for more servers to connect to expand the network.

 ```
-lp                              local port number
+-lp                              local port number
-rp                              remote port number
+-rp                              remote port number
-rh                              remote hostname
+-rh                              remote hostname
-lh                              local hostname
+-lh                              local hostname
-a                               activity interval in milliseconds
+-a                               activity interval in milliseconds
-s                               secret for the server to use
+-s                               secret for the server to use
 ```
 A server maintains mainly three groups of connections.
 Clients, children servers and its parent server.
 Although this mechanism makes servers forming a tree, there is no central server in this system.